In this tutorial, we will show you how to subtract days, weeks, or months from a date using PHP.

 //Last month $lastMonth = date("Y-m-d", strtotime("-1 month")); //On 2019-08-19, this resulted in 2019-07-19 echo $lastMonth;

-If you’re looking to get the previous month’s name or number, you might want to try the following code sample instead:
+If you want to get the previous month’s name or number, then you will need to use the following code instead:

 //Get the first date of the previous month. echo date("Y-m-d", strtotime("first day of previous month"));

-As you can see, dealing with dates can be extremely tricky.
-Hopefully, the examples above helped you to better understand how to subtract from dates in PHP.
+As you can see, dealing with dates can be very tricky.

 - Add days to a date in PHP.